 Your property’s taxable market value is multiplied by its classification rate to determine its share of the levy.

 Increasing or decreasing your property’s market value does not change the overall amount of property tax revenue that is collected.

-If after receiving your market value notice, you believe your property or classification is incorrect, call the Edina Assessing Office at 952-826-0365.
+If after receiving your market value notice in March, you believe your property or classification is incorrect, call the Edina Assessing Office at 952-826-0365.

 If you disagree with your current value, collect any information you have to show why you believe your estimated market value or classification is incorrect, such as a recent appraisal of your property, recent sales of similar properties, etc.

 Then, contact the City of Edina Assessor’s Office at 952-826-0365.
 This step must be accomplished according to the timeline set forth in the market value notice.

 Complete an application to attend the local Board of Appeal and Equalization meeting identified on your value notice.
 Staff will help you with this process.
 You must start with your local board.